 DeltaRox, a musical group of students and faculty from the DMI Entertainment Industry program at Delta State University, is an area favorite to music lovers of the classic rock sound.
 DeltaRoX’s set list includes hits from the 70’s and 80’s in the Classic rock genre of American music.
 Barry Bays, EIS instructor noted that, “this DMI ensemble works hard to present a wide range of songs that have grown out of various styles of roots music to become American classics.”
 The band has performed at DSU Pig Pickin’, DSU Homecoming, MAC Conference, Crosstie Arts & Jazz Festival, Octoberfest, Tootsie’s, Douglas Corner Cafe`, Airport Grocery, and more.

 Students may enroll in DeltaRox for one credit hour per semester.
 See the scholarships section on the Students page for information and a scholarship application.
 DMI 362 auditions are required at the beginning of each semester to determine skill level and placement within the band.
 Scholarship funds are available.

-B2Y4K, DMI’s newest commercial ensemble, is made up of students who study and perform hits from the 90s.
-Students go through an audition process at the beginning of each semester in order to be a member of this band.
-Students passing the audition may enroll in B2Y2K for one credit hour per semester.
+B2Y4K, DMI’s newest commercial ensemble, is made up of students who study and perform hits from the 90s and early 00s.
+DMI 363 auditions are required at the beginning of each semester to determine skill level and placement within the band.
+Students passing the audition may enroll in B4Y2K for one credit hour per semester.
 See the scholarships section on the Students page for information and a scholarship application.
 Scholarship funds are available.